AntoineTSP/Jumbo_Mana_Bypassing/README.md

 ## Results replication

-- Run the script main.py without changing any hyperparameters
+- Run the script main.py ( in Q-Learning folder) without changing any hyperparameters

 ## Solution on different map